 9.4 MAS further agrees, that in the event of earlier termination or expiry of the agreement, it shall, if so requested in writing by TANDEM, be obliged to continue providing the services on the same terms and conditions as provided in this agreement, till such times as TANDEM is able to procure an alternate arrangement or provider for providing of the services at the premises subject to maximum of 45 days from the date of 30 days notice served.

 9.5 In the event of termination of this agreement, MAS shall refund any advance payments made by TANDEM or subject to prior written consent from TANDEM, render such services against which the payment was made.
-TANDEM shall within 30 days of termination of this Agreement, make the payment of the entire outstanding amount to MAS as due on the date of termination.
+TANDEM shall within 30 days of termination of this Agreement, make the payment of the entire outstanding amount to MAS as due on the date of termination,.

 Article 10 – Limitation of Liability